 - why should i make google chrome my default browser

-- should I make google chrome my default?
+- why should i make google chrome my browser

 - should i make google chrome my dfault browser